Caring for Your Own Dead

 In the past 4 years I have been in charge of burying both of my parents, a very close friend who had almost no family, and my mother-in-law.
 My brother made a simple wood casket for my dad.... [continued],

-PassingThroughOur Hands is a nice documentary style video instruction.
+PassingThroughOur Hands is a nice documentary style home funeral video instruction.

 Final Passages finalpassages.org $26&up.
-Click on "Our Guidebook".
-How-to booklets A&B contain elements helpful to Utahans.
+Click "Our Guidebook".
+Only booklets A&B contain elements helpful to Utahans.

 Crossings: Caring for Our Own at Death crossings.net At the top of their Resources page there is a link to a really good document on preparing a body.